ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #Appraisal-Prerequisites title='Appraisal Policy for Evidence Prerequisites' artwork-align="left"}

-In either case the Appraisal Policy for Evidence must be generated, acquired and delivered in a secure way.
+In either case the Endorsements must be generated, acquired and delivered in a secure way.
 This includes reference measurements of:

 * firmware and bootable modules taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}, and